-- Effective 4/1/2012 6/30/2012, an end-use customer or representative CSP that submits a load reduction bid day-ahead that is cleared by PJM when the applicable zonal or aggregate day-ahead LMP is less than the price determined under the Net Benefits Test for that month, will be paid by PJM the day-ahead LMP less an amount equal to the applicable generation and transmission charges.
-The applicable generation and transmission charges are those charges the participant would have otherwise paid the LSE absent the load reduction. - Effective 7/1/2012, an end-use customer or representative CSP that submits a load reduction bid day-ahead that is cleared by PJM when the applicable zonal or aggregate day-ahead LMP is less than the price determined under the Net Benefits Test for that month, will not be compensated by PJM for the reduction. - Effective 4/1/2012, an end-use customer or representative CSP that submits a load reduction bid day-ahead that is cleared by PJM when the applicable zonal or aggregate day-ahead LMP is greater than or equal to the price determined under the Net Benefits Test for that month, will be paid by PJM the day-ahead LMP.
+- An end-use customer or representative CSP that submits a load reduction bid dayahead that is cleared by PJM when the applicable zonal or aggregate day-ahead LMP is less than the price determined under the Net Benefits Test for that month, will not be compensated by PJM for the reduction. - An end-use customer or representative CSP that submits a load reduction bid dayahead that is cleared by PJM when the applicable zonal or aggregate day-ahead LMP is greater than or equal to the price determined under the Net Benefits Test for that month, will be paid by PJM the day-ahead LMP.